A great tailgate grill gives you the opportunity to enjoy your favorite grilled food while cheering on your favorite team.

-- 6. Traeger Ranger – The Traeger Ranger is a great grill for camping.
+- 6. Traeger Ranger – The Traeger Ranger is a great grill for camping and makes an excellent tabletop grill.
 It’s small and compact, so it’ll fit in your trunk, but you can still cook up some delicious food on it with the powerful burners that have been designed to use less fuel.

 - 8. Cuisinart CGG-180TB – Cuisinart makes some excellent grills and the CGG-180TB is no different.
 It’s a powerful grill that can cook up food really quickly and is easy to clean.

 - 9. Coleman RoadTrip 285 – The Coleman RoadTrip is perfect for those who want something they can use at home as well as the great outdoors because it comes with four different burners so you can adjust your cooking power and fuel consumption based on where you are.